shelkemayur2002/new/README.md

 ### **🐞Bug-id : P2-BG-6**

 **Description:**
-Feedback form does not successfully submit any feedback.
+1. The feedback form does not successfully save or submit any feedback.
+2. Submission always fails, and no feedback is stored.

-**Expected Result:** Feedback should save & show success message.
+**Expected Result:** Feedback form should save and submit responses successfully.
-**Actual Result:** Error message appears; feedback not saved.
+**Actual Result:** Feedback submission fails and nothing is stored.

 **Category:** Functional